MokkaKowalewska/edycja-nut/README.md

 My new real-world project - website created with React & Gatsby & WordPress as a headless CMS.
 It's deeply in progress!

 ## [LIVE](https://wizardly-kowalevski-ce4277.netlify.app/)

+## Stack & tools

+- HTML
+- CSS in JS (styled components)
+- React & Gatsby
+- GraphQL

+## Problems solved

+- sourcing from WordPress (I personally think that WP is a poor choice, but I wanted to check, if I'm able to build site on WP with basically no knowledge of PHP)
+- CI with Netlify by adding WebHook to Netlify and WordPress, deploy also triggered by gatsby build command and pushing to GitHub (obviously)